anyapages/shopping-cart-exercise/README.md

 # Shopping-Cart Exercise

-A Solution for a Shopping-Cart exercise
+A raw solution for a Shopping-Cart exercise

 ## Tasks: